sylhare/sylhare.github.io/_posts/2020/2020-09-09-easy-presentation-reveal.js-with-jekyll.md

 ### Use as a gem

 There is a `Dockerfile` available, check it out to see how to use the theme in a Docker.
-Basically you need 4 things to make it work as a gem:
+You need 4 things to make it work as a gem:

 - The Gemfile with the [reveal-jekyll gem](https://rubygems.org/gems/reveal-jekyll): `gem 'reveal-jekyll', '~> 0.0.2'`
 - The `index.html` which is the entrypoint of your jekyll site and presentation (with explained above configuration)